-In the event of a death in the immediate family, an employee may be granted a paid leave of absence not to exceed three (3) days.
-This is in addition to regular sick leave and vacation time.
-Certification may be required by District Management.
+In the event of a death in the immediate family, all employees who have worked for the District for at least 30 days may be granted a leave of absence for up to five (5) days per incident within three (3) months of the date of death of the family member, on an annual basis.

 For purposes of this policy an employee's immediate family is defined to include spouse, parents, children, brother, sister, grandparents, father-in-law, mother-in-law, sister-in-law, brother-in-law, domestic partner, or any other person who is a legal dependent of the employee.